TimHanewich/Misc-Articles/Power-Platform/ppc_2022_takeaways/readme.md

 Using Power Fx in a REPL (read-eval-print-loop) environment was also demonstrated via a console interface.
 I believe this was a console app that the Power Fx team set up that leverages the Power Fx library, but it also may have been a separate Power Fx app/CLI that they are working on... but more likely the former.

+Finally, the team hinted that, despite *ParseJSON* being announced only recently, you would have been able to find unit tests of the function in the [open-source repository on GitHub](https://github.com/microsoft/Power-Fx) over 6 months ago.
+They hinted that you may find other future features if you watch the commit timeline closely...

 ## 3: Dataverse is evolving

 ## 4: Canvas & Model-Driven App Convergence